swordonfire/SuperBot/README.md

 *   Python 3.9+
 *   `uv` (recommended for faster dependency management) or `pip`
 *   Access to a Telegram bot token
-*   Superteam Vietnam member data in JSON format
+*   Organization's member data in JSON format

 ### Installation